As RWE’s UK Country Chair, and Chair of the RWE UK Renewables Boards, Tom is the most

 Prior to joining the CCSA, Rebecca was the Policy and Research Officer for the Scottish Carbon Capture and Storage research partnership, working with academics, government, industry and civil society to progress CCS in Scotland.
 She has a background in climate change and sustainability policy, having previously worked in the NGO and public sectors.

 Beth Hebditch joined the CCSA as a Policy Manager in September 2023.
-She is focusing on the development of CCUS policy and is responsible for the co-ordination of the CCSA’s Technical Working Group.
+She is focusing on the development of CCUS policy and is responsible for the co-ordination of the CCSA’s Regulation and Policy Working Group.

 Beth has 4 years of experience in the energy industry where she worked as a consultant covering UK and European power, gas, LNG, carbon and oil markets.
 She holds a First-Class MSci Geology degree from the Royal School of Mines, Imperial College London.